UK > Graduate School> Current Students > Preparation of Theses and Dissertations >

 - Abstract: The

 abstract must not exceed 200 words and must be single-spaced.
 Do

 not include graphs, charts, tables or other illustrations in the

 abstract.
 If the abstract is not in English, provide an English

 translation.
-Include exactly 5 keywords or key phrases at the end
+Include no more than 6 keywords or key phrases at the end

 of the abstract for indexing and cataloging purposes.
 If multimedia